sarab30351/r-analysis-portfolio/README.md

 # r-analysis-portfolio
 This is the repository to my new project conducted in R using publicly available health data, more details will come soon.

+### *PROJECT UPDATE* 23.08: The primary overall survival analysis is complete.
+The initial full follow-up Cox model showed substantial violations of the proportional hazards assumption, so the final analysis used interval-specific Cox models for 0-2, 2-5, 5-10, and beyond 10 years.
+Each model adjusted for age at diagnosis and Nottingham Prognostic Index using natural cubic splines and was stratified by source cohort.
+Holm adjustment was applied separately to the four global subtype tests and to the 20 comparisons between individual subtypes and Luminal A across the four follow-up intervals.
+HER2-enriched, Basal-like, Normal-like, and Claudin-low disease had higher mortality hazards than Luminal A during the first two years; Luminal B, HER2-enriched, and Basal-like remained elevated during years two to five.
+There was insufficient evidence of subtype differences during years five to ten.
+Beyond ten years, Basal-like disease had a lower estimated hazard among participants still at risk, but this conditional late survivor result does not imply an overall survival advantage.
+Age- and NPI-stratified sensitivity analyses produced similar estimates, with all changes in subtype hazard ratios below 10%.
+The final tables, proportional hazards diagnostics, sensitivity analyses, and interval-specific hazard-ratio figure are generated reproducibly by scripts `06`–`12`.

+### P.S: The originally planned C-index comparison was removed because the final analysis no longer relies on a single full-follow-up model with constant hazard ratios, making one overall discrimination estimate difficult to interpret.

 # Investigation into the prognostic contribution of molecular subtype in breast cancer

 ## A survival analysis of the METABRIC cohort